Early Recollections of the Formation of the Organisation

 The Partnership and Support Grant Programmes

-The Partnership Programme and the Support Grant Programme have increased the educational opportunities for one organisation to help another, and for those from less financed organisations to travel to the international meetings.
+The Partnership Programme and the Alliance Support Grant Programme have increased the educational opportunities for one organisation to help another, and for those from less financed organisations to travel to the international meetings.
+Recently, these initiatives have grown to include the Mentorship Programme.
 We continue to award grants every year and to encourage partnership among our members, and these programmes continue to grow in scope and reach every year.

 Chairpersons of the Alliance since its inception in 1992 have been:

-Eithne Frost of the Irish MNDA; Mavis Gallienne of MND Australia; Wendy Abrams of the Les Turner Foundation, USA; Diane Heron of MNDA South Africa; Rod Harris of MND Victoria, Australia; Gudjon Sigurdsson of the MND Association of Iceland; Jeffrey Deitch of the ALS Hope Foundation, USA; and, beginning in December of 2013, Carol Birks of MND Australia.
+Eithne Frost of the Irish MNDA; Mavis Gallienne of MND Australia; Wendy Abrams of the Les Turner ALS Foundation, USA; Diane Heron of MNDA South Africa; Rod Harris of MND Victoria, Australia; Gudjon Sigurdsson of the MND Association of Iceland; Jeffrey Deitch of the ALS Hope Foundation, USA; Carol Birks of MND Australia; Steve Bell of the Motor Neurone Disease Association of England, Wales and N Ireland; and, since December 2018, Calaneet Balas of ALS Association USA.